mkendall42/Watts-My-Electricity-Bill-BE-updates/README.md

 This Rails API is the backend for the "Watts My Electricity Bill".
 It exposes appropriate endpoints to provide frotnend functionality to provide information on users, reports that they create / searches they make, and makes external API call(s) to pull raw utility data and calculate estimated expenses.

-In order to run this backend, execute `rails s` (the server will run on port 5173).
+In order to run this backend, execute `rails s`.
+The server will run on port 3000 for now.
+We may need to adjust this if it conflicts with the FE.

 Note: we might wish to have more info on how to set this up for new user, deploying, etc.  Optionally can be done later.